udaykiran009/oneCCL/doc/README.txt

     - Common API to support Deep Learning frameworks (Caffe*, Theano*, Torch*, etc.)

-Intel(R) CCL package comprises the Intel CCL Software Development Kit (SDK) and the Intel(R) MPI Library Runtime components.
+oneCCL package comprises the oneCL Software Development Kit (SDK) and the Intel(R) MPI Library Runtime components.

 ----------------------------------------------------
-Installing Intel(R) oneAPI Collective Communications Library
+Installing oneAPI Collective Communications Library
 ----------------------------------------------------

-I.   Installing Intel(R) CCL using RPM Package Manager (root mode):

-        1. Log in as root.

-        2. Install the package:
-            $ rpm -i intel-iccl-devel-64-<version>.<update>-<package#>.x86_64.rpm

-            where <version>.<update>-<package#> is a string, such as: 2017.0-009

-     To uninstall Intel(R) CCL, use the command:
-     $ rpm -e intel-iccl-devel-64-<version>.<update>-<package#>.x86_64

-II.
-Installing Intel(R) CCL using install.sh (user mode):
+Installing oneCCL using install.sh (user mode):

  Run install.sh and follow the instructions.

  There is no uninstall script.
-To uninstall Intel(R) CCL, delete the entire directory where you have installed the package.
+To uninstall oneCCL, delete the entire directory where you have installed the package.

 -------------------
 Directory Structure
 -------------------

-Following a successful installation, the files associated with the Intel(R) CCL are installed on your host system.
+Following a successful installation, the files associated with the oneCCL are installed on your host system.
 The following directory map indicates the default structure and identifies the file types stored in each sub-directory: